 I realize this may not be for everyone, if you love natural wood and brown stain you may not like this piece.
 Painted furniture isn’t for everyone.

 I also took it apart and transformed it into something a little different.
-The bottom had two doors that opened on the sides and was too bulky.
+The bottom had two doors that opened on the sides and were too bulky.
 I wanted to open up the bottom so we removed the lower doors, hinges, and bars.
 I filled all the holes with wood filler and sanded them before adding paint.

 SUPPLIES TO REFINISH FURNITURE WITH SPRAY PAINT.